JZschache/WikipediaParser/README.md

 }
 ```

 The first version of a page has no parentId, and the attribute "text" contains the full article.
 Later entries that refer to the same page link to the previous version by the parentId.
 Changes are given as patch: see [diff-match-patch](https://github.com/google/diff-match-patch).
-Differences to the Unidiff format: [Unidiff](https://github.com/google/diff-match-patch/wiki/Unidiff).

-Usually, the revision are ordered chronologically in the xml file.
+Usually, the revision are ordered chronologically in the XML file.
 This speeds up the parsing.
 But sometimes, the revisions are out of order.
-In case of the latter, the Wikipedia page is skipped and another parsing of the same xml file is started after completing the current one.
+In this case, the Wikipedia page is skipped and another parsing of the same XML file is started after completing the current one.
 During the second parsing, revisions of the skipped pages are collected and ordered by date before aggregation by author and calculating the differences.
 This approach should be avoided in general because it requires a large amount of memory (saving all revisions of a page in full text).

-The original parentId as given in the xml file is not reliable and, therefore, overwritten.
+The original parentId as given in the XML file is not reliable and, therefore, overwritten.

 ### Format of Neo4j data